 # of steps*.04 = calories

 What this doesn’t take into account is things like age, weight, or gender.
-The steps to calorie calculator above does however.
+The steps to calorie calculator above do, however.

 First, it calculates your BMI from your height, weight, and gender.
 Then it applies a “BMI factor” to the calories burned while walking calculated with the formula above.
 This factor will increase the number of calories burned if you have a high BMI and decrease if you have a low BMI.
 If you think about it, it makes sense.
 The more you weigh the harder it will be for your body to move and the more calories it will take.